tensorfreitas/lunatask-mcp/docs/prd/epic-2-full-task-api-integration.md

 1. An MCP `resource` is implemented that corresponds to the `GET /v1/tasks` endpoint.
 2. When accessed, the resource makes an authenticated `GET` request to the LunaTask API.
 3. A successful response returns a list of task objects.
-4. **Crucially**, the returned data respects LunaTask's E2E encryption: fields like `name` and `notes` will not be present in the response, and the implementation must handle their absence gracefully.
+4. **Crucially**, the returned data respects LunaTask's E2E encryption: fields like `name` and `note` will not be present in the response, and the implementation must handle their absence gracefully.
 5. An error response from the LunaTask API results in a structured MCP error.

 ## **Story 2.2: Retrieve a Single Task Resource**